Woman accusing Andrew Cuomo of groping attack files criminal complaint, report says

 “I welcome the opportunity for a full and fair review before a judge and jury because this just did not happen,” he said.

-That defence was laid out by his attorney, Rita M Glavin, in the 85-page counter-report released on Tuesday under the section, “The Governor never groped Ms X”.
+That defence was laid out by his attorney, Rita M Glavin, in an 85-page counter-report released on Tuesday under the section, “The Governor never groped Ms X”.

 “The contemporaneous documentary evidence – which the Attorney General’s investigators apparently did not bother to review or consider – does not support this allegation.